How to complete the 2021 annual canvass.

 For the 27% of households that we have not matched, these will be sent a yellow coloured letter in early July asking for action to be taken by someone in the household to confirm or update our records.
 Action is taken by calling the automated Freephone number on the letter (for no changes) or online where you can make changes.
 You do NOT need to send the letter back to us.
 Again please do this ASAP as a couple of weeks later we have to send a reminder.

 If you do not reply

-We chase up non-responders with a Canvass Form that looks a bit similar to what we sent last year - this does require a response that you should ideally make online or by calling the Freephone number.
-Alternatively you could post this form it back to us with any amendments made.
+We chase up non-responders with a Canvass Form that looks a bit similar to what we sent in 2019 - this does require a response that you should ideally make online or by calling the Freephone number.
+Alternatively you could post this form back to us with any amendments made.

-We shall have to chase up non responders from late September so households may get a phone call or email from us in the Elections Office, or failing that a door-knock from one of our personal canvassers during October.
+We chase up non responders from late September so households may get a phone call or email from us in the Elections Office, or failing that a door-knock from one of our personal canvassers during October.
 They carry ID and will not enter your house; they will just encourage you to make a return.
 If there are changes we need to make sure we have made them so you are able to vote in any elections.
 Not being registered can also affect your credit score.

 If you need to find out more